 The Company makes all the management decisions for each Sub-Fund, considering the risks arising from sustainability factors in the meaning of SFDR.
-The Management Company considers sustainability risks, as disclosed in the section "Risk considerations", in its investment decisions besides the common financial analysis as well as the other portfolio specific risks.
+The Management Company adheres to the UN PRI principles and considers sustainability risks, as disclosed in the section "Risk considerations", in its investment decisions besides the common financial analysis as well as the other portfolio specific risks.
 This consideration applies to the investment management process including the investment assessment and screening.
-The ESG criteria and the signing of the UN PRI charter constitute the three pillars of extra-financial analysis when making such investment decisions.
+The ESG criteria summarised below describe the main pillars of extra-financial analysis when making such investment decisions.

-Besides, a Sub-Fund may apply further Environmental, Social and Governance factors integration through:
+In this context, any Sub-Fund will apply further Environmental, Social and Governance factors integration through:

-- Exclusion strategy: the Management Company may decide to establish an exclusion list for certain stocks which are in contradiction to the UN PRI principles; - Screening: the Management Company will screen all stocks (positively or negatively) which are considered for the portfolio of that Sub-Fund.
+- Exclusion strategy: the Management Company will establish an exclusion list for certain stocks by applying the criteria described below; - Screening: the Management Company will screen stocks (positively or negatively) which are considered for the portfolio of that Sub-Fund.